axwalker/naledi.co.uk/content/blogs/understanding-your-data-in-tableau-a-step-by-step-guide.md

 ---
-title: "Understanding your data in Tableau - A step by step guide"
+title: 'Understanding your data in Tableau - A step by step guide'
 summary: |
   Tips for how to familiarise yourself with your data to generate meaningful insights in Tableau.
-date: "2019-06-28"
+date: '2019-06-28'
 categories:
-  - "tableau"
-  - "training"
+  - 'tableau'
 ---

 Tableau is a great tool to create charts at impressive speeds.
 But with this trend of fast analytics, and a focus on impressive visuals, the data checking process and thus accuracy aspect is sometimes be neglected.
 Fundamentally, you need to understand your data in order to make an effective dashboard